Introduction

 Local Sustainable Transport projects

-The University will benefit from proposed active travel routes as outlined in the Glasgow City Network plans or the projects identified in the Glasgow City Deal.
+The University will benefit from proposed active travel routes as outlined in the Glasgow City Network plans and the projects identified in the Glasgow City Deal.
 These include:

 - Kelvin Way active travel route improvements